JAF Thwarts Drug Smuggling Attempt Using Drone On Western Border

 (MENAFN- Jordan Times)

-AMMAN - The Southern Military Zone on Friday thwarted an attempt to smuggle narcotics using a drone along its western border.
+AMMAN - The Southern Military Zone on Monday night thwarted an attempt to smuggle narcotics using a drone along its western border.

 An official military source at the General Command of the Jordan Armed Forces-Arab army (JAF) said that the Border Guards, in cooperation with military security agencies and the Anti-Narcotics Department, foiled a smuggling attempt by a drone attempting to cross the border, according to a JAF statement.